bhasarma/kitchenware-classification-project/README.md

-# kitchenware-classification-project
+# Kitchenware Classification Project

 ![Imgur](https://i.imgur.com/Q5NNJTE.jpg)
-*Collage created using Python Image Library PIL with the code collage.py in this repo*
+*Collage created from training images using Python Image Library PIL with the code collage.py in this repo*

 This repository contains the capstone project carried out as part of online course [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp) designed and instructed by [Alexey Grigorev](https://github.com/alexeygrigorev) and his team from [DataTalks.Club](https://datatalks.club/).
-This project is 2 weeks long and peer-reviewed.
+This project was 2 weeks long and peer-reviewed.
 Idea of this project is to implement everything that we have learnt in the last 11 weeks of courseworks.

 ## Table of Contents:
 1. Business Problem Description